Warren Buffet and Bill Gates, two of the world’s richest men, were both interviewed on separate occasions and asked the exact same question.

 The majority of the self-help world has a feminine edge that fails to speak to the heart of most men.
 Backbone is not a part of this world.
 In this powerful and insightful guide to living with real masculinity, David Wagner gives men a simple framework for balancing their masculine and feminine energies, exercises for building real backbone, and a humorous approach to the modern world of men.

-This is one of my favorite books on this list and has the power to transform every area of your life faster than you ever thought possible.
+This is one of my favorite books being a man and has the power to transform every aspect of your life for the better.

 10. The Subtle Art of Not Giving a F*ck by Mark Manson